Kayla Kristensen, MS, CCC-SLP

 Kayla Kristensen, MS, CCC-SLP, is a speech-language pathologist in the Autism and Developmental Disabilities Clinic and Down Syndrome Clinic.

 In addition to formative clinical experience within the Waisman Center Clinics, Kayla had the opportunity to create the speech and language therapy program at GiGi’s Playhouse Down Syndrome Achievement Center.
 She enjoys partnering with individuals with Down syndrome across the age span and their families to individualize speech and language services.

 - Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), American Speech-Language-Hearing Association (ASHA)

 - Wisconsin State License in Speech-Language Pathology

 - MCH-LEND and Clinical Fellowship: University of Wisconsin-Madison, Waisman Center Clinics UCEDD

 - Master of Science, Speech-Language Pathology, University of Wisconsin-Madison

-- BA, Psychology and Communication Sciences and Disorders, UW-Madison
+- Bachelor of Arts, Psychology and Communication Sciences and Disorders, University of Wisconsin-Madison